alexmsalmeida/latinbiota/README.md

 * Directory `scripts/data_processing` contains R scripts used to parse and process data for analysis

 * Directory `scripts/plotting` R scripts used to generate figures for manuscript

-Data needed to run scripts can be found in: http://ftp.ebi.ac.uk/pub/databases/metagenomics/genome_sets/latinbiota/